zoffixznet/writing/perl6/20160427-Perl-6-Extra-Typical-Perl-6.md

 ## *Sub it in*

 Did you know you can call subs as methods?
 It's pretty neat!
-You receive the object as the first positional parameter and you can even continue the method chain, with a caveat that you can't break up those chains onto multiple lines:
+You receive the object as the first positional parameter and you can even continue the method chain, with a caveat that you can't break up those chains onto multiple lines if the &sub method call doesn't remain on the first line:

     sub even { $^a %% 2 };
     say 42.&even.uc;